mahf-opt/mahf/README.md

 # Overview

 MAHF aims to make construction and modification of metaheuristics as simple and reliable as possible.
-In addition to construction it also provides utilities for logging, evaluation and comparison of those heuristics:
+In addition to construction it also provides utilities for logging, evaluation, and comparison of those heuristics:

 - Simple modular construction of metaheuristics
 - State management and state tracking